centrahq/api-documentation/pages/03.fe-development/01.fe-elements/docs.md

 In the filter object, the only thing that changes depending on what you filter on is the `“count”`.
 If you do not filter on anything, `count` will be equal to `totalCount`.

+#### Using POST /uri endpoint

+[notice-box=info]
+This is the simplest solution if you're looking for a client-side only implementation, without using any middleware servers or caches.
+[/notice-box]

-Finally, you can search products and categories by URI when using the [POST /uri](https://docs.centra.com/swagger-ui/?api=CheckoutAPI#/8.%20routing%20mechanism/post_uri) endpoint.
+You can search products and categories by URI when using the [POST /uri](https://docs.centra.com/swagger-ui/?api=CheckoutAPI#/8.%20routing%20mechanism/post_uri) endpoint.
 You post a URI, and what the URI is for.
 Just like `POST /products`:

 ```json
 POST /uri